spring-media/adsolutions-implementationReference/publisher-amp-reference.md

 ### Notes
-- We're using the regular integration of appnexus full md found [here](https://github.com/ampproject/amphtml/blob/master/ads/appnexus.md)
+- We're using the regular integration of Xandr full md found [here](https://github.com/ampproject/amphtml/blob/master/ads/Xandr.md)
 - The standard size for Ads on AMP ist 300x250 (mrec), if you need extra sizes please contact us.
 - data-target is the placement name. e.g. for Medium Rectangle should be "mrec"
 - data-code / JSON:
     - member is a static value, please don't change it
     - Please don't forget to send us a fallback ad in order to avoid white spaces on you AMP Site.
-If you don't have any fallback ad please change disablePsa="true" to disablePsa="false", after doing it you will get fallback ads from Appnexus.
+If you don't have any fallback ad please change disablePsa="true" to disablePsa="false", after doing it you will get fallback ads from Xandr.
     - invCode is a combination of the following information:
         - Website --> mywebsite.de
         - amp --> it is the platform, please don't change it